Important Risk Considerations

 Morningstar Long/Short Equity Category is an average monthly return of all funds in the Morningstar Long-Short Equity Category.
 The category contains a universe of funds with similar investment objectives and investment style, as defined by Morningstar.
 Performance of the indices and Morningstar Category Average is generated on the first business day of the month.

-Morningstar Managed Futures Category - these funds typically take long and short positions in futures options, swaps, and foreign exchange contracts, both listed and over-the-counter, based on market trends or momentum.
+Morningstar Systematic Trend Category - these funds typically take long and short positions in futures options, swaps, and foreign exchange contracts, both listed and over-the-counter, based on market trends or momentum.
 (A long position is a bet an investment will gain in value, while a short position is a bet that an investment will decline in value.)
 A majority of these funds follow trend-following, price-momentum strategies.
 Other strategies included in this category are systematic mean-reversion, discretionary global macro strategies, commodity index tracking, and other futures strategies.
 More than 60% of these funds' exposure is invested through derivative securities.

 Morningstar MLP Composite Index is a diversified, distribution-dollar weighted index that targets the top 97% of publicly trading energy master limited partnerships by float market capitalization.